SHAMONE!Michael Jackson's Moonwalker

 , starring Michael Jackson, and developed by... uh, Sega

 .
-The player character, Michael Jackson, alias Moonwalker, uses his trademark dance moves and magic powers to rescue the children who have been kidnapped by Diabolical Mastermind
+The player character, Michael Jackson, alias Moonwalker, uses his trademark dance moves and magic powers (with occasional aid from Bubbles the Chimp) to rescue the children who have been kidnapped by Diabolical Mastermind

 Two versions of this Michael Jackson game were produced: an isometric action game for arcades, and a Shinobi